 What list of Vientiane Day Trips would be complete without Phou Khao Khouay on the list?

 Honestly, I was a bit hesitant to put Central Laos’ beloved national protected area on this because getting there and back (at least to the eastern part of the park where most of the tour operators head to) makes for one heck of a day trip.
 That’s not to say it’s a bad idea to do it in a day trip, but know that it can be quite the full day.

 The park boasts some of the best forest walks, waterfalls, wildlife viewing, and rural village experiences in Central Laos.
 Sadly, however, elephants (once the park’s key feature) have not roamed the park freely in a decade.

 That’s not to say that you need your own vehicle to visit the majority of these locations.
-Some, like Buddha Park and Inpeng Culture, can be accessed easily using public buses (read our Buddha Park article for taking the #14 bus to Buddha Park).
+Some, like Buddha Park and Inpeng Culture Park, can easily be accessed using public bus (read our Buddha Park article for taking the bus to Buddha Park).

-☞ For more Vientiane transport tips, read our article, How to Get To and Around Vientiane.
+▸ For more Vientiane transport tips, read our detailed insider’s guide on visiting Vientiane.

 Laos is among the safest countries for travelers in Asia.
 With that said, stuff definitely happens (...tropical storms, road accidents, broken bones, food-borne and tropical illnesses...).